udacity/udacidrone/docs/drone.md

 ## Logging ##

 The `Drone` will also log telemetry data while a connection to a drone exists.
-When starting the drone manually from a Python/iPython shell you have the option to provide a desired filename for the telemetry log file (such as "TLog-manual.txt" as shown belo).
+When starting the drone manually from a Python/iPython shell you have the option to provide a desired filename for the telemetry log file (such as "TLog-manual.txt" as shown below).
 This allows you to customize the telemetry log name as desired to help keep track of different types of log files you might have.

 ```python
 >>> from drone import Drone